OluwadahunsiA/middle.messenger.praktikum.yandex/README.md

 This is a chat app built without any frameworks.

 In order have a full experience of the app, you will need to sign up.

-After signing in, you can search for a user and commence chatting.
+A successful sign up will automatically lead you to the chat page of the app.
+On this page, you can search for users by their logins and start chatting with them.

 A persistent connection, with a ping interval of 4 seconds, is enabled by using Websocket protocol.